Limekiller

 ¡Limekiller! is a collection of fantasy short stories by Avram Davidson, edited by Grania Davis and Henry Wessells.
 It was first published in hardcover by Old Earth Books in November 2003.
 An ebook edition was issued by Gateway/Orion in July 2015.

 Summary

-The book collects six novellas and novelettes featuring Davidson's adventurer character Jack Limekiller and set in the imaginary Central American colony of British Hidalgo (a fictionalized British Honduras), originally published in various magazines.
-It includes a preface by Grania Davis, introductions by Lucius Shepard and Peter S. Beagle, and concluding material by Henry Wessells, the author, Grania Davis and Ethan Davidson.
+The book collects six novellas and novelettes featuring Davidson's adventurer character Jack Limekiller and set in the imaginary Central American colony of British Hidalgo (a fictionalized British Honduras).
+The stories were originally published in various magazines between 1976 and 1993.
+The collection includes a preface by Grania Davis, introductions by Lucius Shepard and Peter S. Beagle, and concluding material by Henry Wessells, the author, Grania Davis and Ethan Davidson.